-We have audited, in accordance with auditing standards generally accepted in the United States and the Comptroller General of the United States' Government Auditing Standards, the financial statements of the Brown Metropolitan Housing Authority, Brown County, (the Authority) as of and for the year ended March 31, 2020, and the related notes to the financial statements, which collectively comprise the Authority's basic financial statements and have issued our report thereon dated December 2, 2020.
+We have audited, in accordance with auditing standards generally accepted in the United States and the Comptroller General of the United States' Government Auditing Standards, the financial statements of the Brown Metropolitan Housing Authority, Brown County, (the Authority) as of and for the year ended March 31, 2021, and the related notes to the financial statements, which collectively comprise the Authority's basic financial statements and have issued our report thereon dated October 20, 2021, except for Note 11 to the financial statements describing the restatement of previously issued financial statements which is dated March 29, 2022.
 We also noted the financial impact of COVID-19 and the continuing emergency measures may impact subsequent periods of the Authority.